ErikBoesen/apper/README.md

 # appify
-A simple bash script for creating a Mac `.app` application bundle from a bash script.
+A simple bash script for creating a Mac `.app` application bundle from a bash script or other executable.

 ## Use
 ```sh